 Key Stage 5

+We are a large Sixth Form and offer a wide range of subjects for students to choose from.
 Although your academic success is at the heart of everything we do, we believe that education is about a lot more than that.
-Therefore we provide lots of opportunities for you to participate in a range of clubs and activities including exchanges and trips to Europe, America and Asia, musical and dramatic productions, sporting teams and events, Young Dragons, the UK Maths Challenge, the Bank of England competition, the Duke of Edinburgh award, the opportunity to participate in debates and in mock trials, and much, much more.
-And we will also be keen for you to develop your leadership skills through becoming a school council representative, a prefect, a student mentor or by becoming a member of the School Captain’s team.
+Therefore we provide lots of opportunities for you to participate in a range of clubs and activities including school trips, sporting teams and events, the opportunity to participate in debates and much, much more.
+We will also be keen for you to develop your leadership skills through becoming a school council representative, a prefect, a student mentor or by becoming a member of the School Captains’ team.

 Cognitive Education at HGS